kavun/kavun.github.io/_drafts/2013-08-15-javascript-style-guide.md

 - Comment frequently to help other developers understand your code.
 - Keep comments updated.
 Comments pertaining to deleted code, and misleading comments are worse than no comments.
 - Document code using [JSDoc](http://usejsdoc.org/).
 Document constuctors, objects, and methods.
-Use [sublime-jsdocs](https://github.com/spadgos/sublime-jsdocs) when editing in Sublime Text to generate the documentation comment stubs for you.
+Use [sublime-jsdocs](https://github.com/spadgos/sublime-jsdocs) when editing in Sublime Text to generate the documentation stubs for you.
-- All comments on their own line including documentation comments should be preceded by an empty line.
+- All comments on their own line and documentation comments should be preceded by an empty line.

 ### Single Line Comments